JasonLi-TMT/Text-Mining-Over-Presidents-Speech-with-NLP/README.md

 ![image](figs/title.jpg)

-+ Projec title: Text Mining Over Presidents' Speech
++ Project title: Text Mining Over Presidents' Speech
 + This project is conducted by: Jason Zishuo Li

 + Project summary: This project analyzed presidents' speech data, performed feature engineering with NLP, built model for the features & visualized the result with R.